dapr/dapr-shared/tutorial/README.md

 EOF
 ```

-Once we have the PubSub component configured, we can register Subscriptions to define who and where notifications will be sent when new messages arrive to the `notification` topic.
+Once configured the PubSub component, we can register Subscriptions to define who and where notifications will be sent when new messages arrive to the `notification` topic.

 Create the Subscription component applying this resource to Kubernetes by running: